First, email netiquette rules are social aspects of sending electronic messages. Hence, tips to get and send data. Helps us communicate effectively.

 Email accounts are free, which make email communication for everyone.
 Free email accounts are good Netiquette for a variety of reasons.

 Free email has issues that arise from use.
 Firstly, advertising based on activity.
 Availability can be a problem.
 Does a lot of good.

 - Features for sending and receiving email messages.

 - Security certificates to encrypt data.

-So, email from a company domain is company property.
+Hence, email from a company domain is company property.
 Gmail and Outlook exemplify this with advertising.

-Messages can easily be copied, forwarded, or sent to the wrong address.
+Last, messages are easy to copy, forwarded, or sent to the wrong address.
 The ‘reply all‘ button responds to the sending address, cc and bcc addresses.